core-wg/senml-spec/draft-ietf-core-senml.md

 ## Media Type Registration {#sec-iana-media}

 The following registrations are done following the procedure specified in {{RFC6838}} and {{RFC7303}}.
+This document registers media types for each serialization format of SenML (JSON, CBOR, and EXI) and also media types for the same formats of the streaming use (SensML).
 Clipboard formats are defined for the JSON and XML form of lists but do not make sense for streams or other formats.

 Note to RFC Editor - please remove this paragraph.
 Note that a request for media type review for senml+json was sent to the